We got to perform during Monday Night Football (and it was awesome)!

-It was around 8:45 in the morning in the middle of July, when I noticed in my band email that someone had filled out our contact us form.
+It was around 8:45 in the morning in the middle of July, when I noticed in my band email that someone had filled out our contact us form to perform at a NFL Sports Event.
 The title of the email was “Preseason Home Games”.
 I’m a HUUGE sports fan, so I was definitely interested to see who was reaching out to us.
-It turned out to be from one of the Entertainment Coordinators at the Oakland Raiders.
+It turned out to be from one of the Entertainment Coordinators at the now Las Vegas Raiders.
 Yeah, that’s right.
 An NFL team.

 In short, the team was looking for a band to perform the team song “Autumn Wind” during their home football games.
 After every time the team scored, the band would play a portion of Autumn Wind to all of the Raider fans in the Oakland Coliseum.
 I told her that that was definitely something we could do and that we would happily submit a recording of our band playing Autumn Wind.